-Today we are going to talk about medicine ball exercises for seniors and the elderly.
+In this post, you will learn about medicine ball exercises for seniors and the elderly.
 Learn how you can use medicine balls to improve your strength at home or at the gym.

 Medicine balls are a great way to improve your dynamic strength and balance.
-You can see them more commonly in the gyms these days but for a while they were more of a physiotherapy rarity.
+You can see them more commonly in the gyms these days but for a while, they were more of a physiotherapy rarity.

 Medicine balls are not a new invention by any means as there are historical references of using animal skin balls filled with sand dating as far back as 400 BC to ancient Greek and Hippocrates.

 The first thing is to get the terminology right.
-It’s easy to confuse medicine balls with exercise balls, Bosu balls or balance balls.
+It’s easy to confuse medicine balls with exercise balls, Bosu balls, or balance balls.
 They are all distinct exercise equipment with different purposes and uses.

 Medicine balls are most commonly used for something called ballistic training, which is a form of strength and power exercise.
 It aims to improve explosive strength as the idea is usually to toss or move the ball as fast as possible.

-Ballistic training typically involves throwing and jumping with the weights, as well as doing dynamic core exercises holding the weight, in this case the medicine ball.
+Ballistic training typically involves throwing and jumping with the weights, as well as doing dynamic core exercises holding the weight, in this case, the medicine ball.

 Medicine balls have been used for improving physical fitness since ancient Greek.
-Hippocrates stuffed animal skins with sand for patient to toss to improve their health.
+Hippocrates stuffed animal skins with sand for patients to toss to improve their health.
 The term medicine ball was first used in 1876 in American Gymnasia and Record so they are definitely not a new invention.